trueagi-io/metta-wam/README.md

 ### Windows Installation

-If you’re on **Windows**, follow these steps to install MeTTaLog and create `.metta` file associations:
+If youâ€™re on **Windows**, follow these steps to install MeTTaLog and create `.metta` file associations:

 1. **Install SWI-Prolog (with Janus support)**
    - You need a version of [SWI-Prolog](https://www.swi-prolog.org/) that includes **Janus** functionality.
-If you’re compiling from source, see the [SWI-Prolog docs](https://www.swi-prolog.org/build/) for details on building with additional packages.
+If youâ€™re compiling from source, see the [SWI-Prolog docs](https://www.swi-prolog.org/build/) for details on building with additional packages.

 2. **Clone the `metta-wam` repository**
    ```bash